 Her work positions exhibitions and criticism as social gestures, where she responds to artistic practices by linking aesthetics and politics through discourse.
-Recent and upcoming projects include I continue to shape at the Art Museum at the University of Toronto, which will feature works by Maria Thereza Alves, Cathy Busby, Justine Chambers, Nicholas Galanin, Lisa Myers, Mickalene Thomas, Joseph Tisiga and Charlene Vickers; and the research residency No Person’s Land with DAM Projects in London, UK, which was organized with Amanprit Sandhu.
+Recent and upcoming projects include I continue to shape at the Art Museum at the University of Toronto, which will feature works by Maria Thereza Alves, Cathy Busby, Justine Chambers, Nicholas Galanin, Maria Hupfield, Lisa Myers, Mickalene Thomas, Joseph Tisiga and Charlene Vickers; and the research residency No Person’s Land with DAM Projects in London, UK, which was organized with Amanprit Sandhu.
 Recent writing projects include “Picking up a Long Line,” an essay on the work of Rebecca Belmore that was published in Afterall Journal, and “the cuts.,” an essay written in collaboration with Sadia Shirazi and published by the Vera List Center.

 Her exhibition Other Electricities was presented the award for Innovation in a Collections-based Exhibition by the Ontario Association of Art Galleries in 2014.
 In 2015 she received the inaugural Reesa Greenberg Curatorial Studies Award and the Hnatyshyn Foundation’s Emerging Curator of Contemporary Canadian Art Award.
 In 2017, her essay “Close to Frostbite” was presented the award for Curatorial Art Writing (2000–5000 words) by the Ontario Association of Art Galleries.
 This award was shared with Gabrielle Moser for her essay “Analogical Thinking,” both of which were published in Meryl McMaster: Confluence (Carleton University Art Gallery, 2016).